SAP-archive/teched2020-DAT262/exercises/ex0/README.md

 ## Next Step

-If you have made yourself familiar with
+After you have now made yourself familiar with
 - the structure of the workshop,
 - the Enterprise Procurement Model (EPM) as the data basis for our Deep Dive demos and Exercises,
-- and your credentials and approach for accessing SAP Data Intelligence
+- and your credentials and the approach for accessing SAP Data Intelligence

 please continue to the [Deep Dive 1 section](../dd1/README.md).